-- -What type of FGM/C is performed locally? - -What are the reasons for practicing FGM/C? - -What perceived problems or complications do people experience during or after the procedure and how they are handled? - -Who performs FGM/C? - Perceptions about girls who are not cut. - Identify who the chief decision-makers are in the community regarding FGM/C; - Ensure that people who will be involved in implementing the Community Education programme are well trained.
+- What type of FGM/C is performed locally?

+- What are the reasons for practicing FGM/C?

+- and how they are handled?

+- Who performs FGM/C?

+- Perceptions about girls who are not cut.

+- Identify who the chief decision-makers are in the community regarding FGM/C;

+- Ensure that people who will be involved in implementing the Community Education programme are well trained.

-• Prepare yourself very well:
+Prepare yourself very well:

-- Have all the information and materials you need; - Organise your materials and equipment; - Make sure the intended programme participants are well informed and prepared before any session; - Ensure that any communication materials and messages used are based on research.
+- Have all the information and materials you need; - Organise your materials and equipment; - session: - Ensure that any communication materials and messages used are based on research.

-· Create and maintain trusting relationships:
+• Create and maintain trusting relationships:

-- Establish a rapport with the target audience; - Show respect for people's beliefs and values regarding FGM/C; - Greet people in a culturally respectful manner; - Always introduce yourself and the rest of the team; - Make sure people are comfortable with you and with the setting before opening a dialogue; - Show regard for the community's values and norms; - Anticipate possible questions and get your facts together.
+- Establish a rapport with the target audience; - Show respect for people's beliefs and values regarding FGM/C; - Greet people in a culturally respectful manner; - Always introduce yourself and the rest of the team; - Show regard for the community's values and norms; - Anticipate possible questions and get your facts together.